-- In addition to promoting handwashing and hand hygiene, increased supplies of soap, water, paper towels, and hand sanitizer will be made available throughout campus.
+- In addition to promoting handwashing and hand hygiene, increased supplies of soap, water, paper towels, and hand sanitizer are available throughout campus.

-- When on campus, all individuals will be expected to maintain appropriate social distance.
+- When on campus, all individuals are expected to maintain appropriate social distance.
 To assist with this expectation, marketing materials, signage, floor markings, and barriers have been deployed to provide reminders and visual cues to maintain a distance of at least 6 feet where possible.

 - When possible, meetings, events, programs, and services will be held virtually.
 When meeting in person, events will be held in large spaces that will accommodate up to the Restore Illinois Phase 4 maximum of 50 individuals while maintaining social distancing practices.
-Group size maximums may change if the State transitions EIU’s region to Phase 5 or back to Phase 3 of the Restore Illinois plan.
+Group size maximums may change in accordance with national, State, and local guidelines.